ilangleben19/mcgillmed-theme/readme.txt

 - Readme: Added a description of the new Portfolio Template.
 - Archives: Output the previous page link on the last page of an archive as well.
 - Portfolio Archive Filter: When resetting the project grid, set posts per page to the value of the `jetpack_portfolio_posts_per_page` option.
-- Preview: Moved the "Hooked" comment for eksell_maybe_output_post_meta to the right action.
+- Preview: Moved the "Hooked" comment for mcgillmed_theme_maybe_output_post_meta to the right action.

 Version 1.2.0 (2021-04-12)
 -------------------------